shotgunsoftware/tk-core/docs/initializing.rst

 Managing centralized configurations
 ----------------------------------------------------------

-A manual project is either done via the Flow Production Tracking Toolkit Project Setup Wizard or through the ``tank setup_project`` command.
+A manual project is either done via the Flow Production Tracking Project Setup Wizard or through the ``tank setup_project`` command.
 During this process, you will choose a location on disk for your configuration.
 Make sure you choose a location on disk which is accessible by all users who need access to the configuration (e.g. typically on a fast, shared storage).
 The figure below illustrates the process: